+Sect Description

+Pass Key.

+Allow write and verify Allows

+Device Feature writing/erasing and verification

-Secu rity Optio on Description the future.
-Accessing the device security settings requires a valid Pass Key.
-Allow write and verify Allows Device Feature FPGA Array Set Security Encrypt Sec Read urity Sett Write writing/erasing and verification of the FPGA Array with plain text bitstream and without requiring a Pass Key or an AES Key.
-Use this option when you develop your product in-house.
+FPGA Array Verify Write of the FPGA Array with plain text bitstream and without requiring a Pass Key or an AES Key.
+Use this option when you develop your product in- house.